As you can see from details on the "Who and What..." page, the Camp is involved in a number of activities, all of which are interesting and enjoyable.

 the Mississippi Department of Archives and History.

-is a past Camp Commander who is well versed in a number of WBTS battles and
+a past Camp Commander who is well versed in a number of WBTS battles and

 presents programs frequently to Camp 635 and others.
 He brings a regular